peppertech/OracleJETWorkshop2019/part2.md

 ### (c) Add SASS

-Now that you have the sample project working, let's set things up for working with SASS. **TODO**(Add something about what SASS does for you) From the command line, run the below command.
+Now that you have the sample project working, let's set things up for working with SASS.
+If you aren't already familiar with what SASS does, and how it works, please use the resources listed at the beginning of the workshop under the *Get Started* section.

+From the command line, run the below command.

 ```js
 ojet add sass
 ```

 You will see the library *node-sass* being installed.
-This library is used for actaully compiling your .scss (SASS) source code into CSS that the application use.
+This library is used for actually compiling your .scss (SASS) source code into CSS that the application use.
 Once it's completed, you're ready to create your own theme.

 ### (d) Create custom theme